Cloud gaming: OnLive and Gaikai

-Recent advances
+Later advancements and adoption by the industry

 Nvidia first announced its cloud gaming service, Nvidia Grid (later rebranded as GeForce Now), as a combination of hardware using its graphics processing units and software in May 2012, initially intending to partner with Gaikai for games on the service.
 Ubitus GameCloud was also introduced alongside Nvidia's Grid.
 GameCloud was designed as white-label service based on Nvidia's Grid that other providers could use to offer game streaming to their customers.

 Grid was formally introduced as part of its Nvidia Shield Android TV device during the 2013 International Consumer Electronics Show.
 Grid/GeForce Now launched with services provided by several cloud gaming partners including Agawi, Cloudunion, Cyber Cloud, G-cluster, Playcast, and Ubitus.
 The Grid service was first launched in North America in November 2014 where a limited number of games were made available, and then later expanded to computers in 2017, including support for importing a user's Steam and Epic Games Store library to run on the remote instance.
 This importing model was criticized by publishers including Activision Blizzard and Bethesda Softworks, as purchases were only intended for personal computers and not through cloud gaming.
 The publishers forced NVidia to pull these games from their service.

 In 2014, Dragon Quest X was brought to Nintendo 3DS in Japan using Ubitus for the streaming technology.

 In 2017, the French startup Blade launched a service known as Shadow, where users are able to rent a remote Windows 10 instance on a datacenter, with allocated access to an Intel Xeon processor and Nvidia Quadro graphics.
-The service is geographically-limited based on proximity to one of its datacenters; it initially launched in France, but began expanding into the United States in 2019.
+The service is geographically limited based on proximity to one of its datacenters; it initially launched in France, but began expanding into the United States in 2019.

 In May 2018, Electronic Arts acquired cloud gaming assets and talent from GameFly for an undisclosed amount.
 EA subsequently announced "Project Atlas", a project to explore the integration of artificial intelligence, machine learning, and Frostbite engine technology to create a "unified" platform to "remotely process and stream blockbuster, multiplayer HD games with the lowest possible latency, and also to unlock even more possibilities for dynamic social and cross-platform play."
 That month, Google and Microsoft also announced cloud gaming initiatives, with Google beginning to pilot "Project Stream" (including a closed beta featuring Assassin's Creed Odyssey running via a client in the Google Chrome web browser, and Microsoft announced the upcoming Project xCloud, leveraging Microsoft Azure technology.